Existing Regional Contracts

 The following regional contracts are currently in place:

 Processing of Garden Organics and Wood and Timber Contract

-Fifteen (15) member NetWaste Councils participate in this regional contract which serves to chip garden organic material and produce a mulch product for Councils.
+Seventeen (17) member NetWaste Councils participate in this regional contract which serves to chip garden organic material and produce a mulch product for Councils.
 The mulch product can then be reused by Councils whether through simple mulching practices or composting operations.
-The existing contract commenced 15 October 2014 and is held by Davis Earthmoving and Quarrying Pty Ltd. It is a 2 year initial contract with possible extension options available.
+We are entering into a new contract with Ausshredding Pty Ltd. for 2019.
+It is a 2 year initial contract with possible extension options available.

 Central Regional Domestic Waste and Recycling Contract

 This contract involves Blayney Shire, Cabonne, Parkes Shire, Forbes Shire and Orange City Councils and is serviced by JR Richards and Sons.
 Significant financial and environmental benefits have been realised for the member Councils, with a Material Recovery Facility (MRF) being constructed at the Orange Resource Recovery Centre to process the recyclables collected in each of these Council areas.
 Bathurst Regional Council also commenced delivery of their recyclables to the MRF in 2008.